LukeGrahamLandry/franca/devlog.md

   - make meta/parse.fr and incremental.fr not mutate the Typ after calling Module.new_type so i can add a dump option for when you make a type
   - flag to dump data and add_code_bytes as well
   - put more `#` in print output so meta/parse.fr can handle the output more often
+- start trying to make import_c use temp() in a sane way where you can reset it per function

 ## (Jul 24)